NLP-Project-Team-UTMN/nlp-project-new-analysis/README.md

 ## Description of files
 <p>
       <a href="/parser.py">parser.py</a> - the code of the site parser for the purpose of collecting news for the year.
       In this case, the year variable is the desired year.
+As a result of its execution, a csv file is created where the name of the news with the release time is
+      indicated.
 </p>